cmu-ci-lab/mitsuba_clt/README.md

 ### "filename" parameter is required for all plugins above, so please make sure to always include it scene files for using projectors or coded cameras.

 ### Light Transport Probing
-Three kinds of probing "identity", "row" and "column" are available and they **work only when using bdpt integrator and perspective projector**.
+Three kinds of probing plugins "identity", "row", "column" and "epipolar" are available and they **work only when using bdpt integrator, perspective camera and perspective projector**.
+All these four probing plugins are subclass of class `Probe`.
+You can implement your own probing plugins inside the `src/probe` directory in similar ways of implementing other plugins for Mitsuba as mentioned in their documentation.

 **Identity Probing**: In this plugin, we limit each perspective camera's pixel denoted (i,j) to evaluate light paths originated from only one pixel(i+a,j+b) on the projector that has displacement(a,b) from the camera's pixel position(i,j).